You may need legal advice and representation if you're going to court because of a housing problem. You may be able to

-- your landlord is refusing to remedy serious disrepair which is putting the health or safety of you or your family at risk
+- your landlord is refuses to deal with serious disrepair that puts your health or safety at risk

 - the council or your landlord has taken action against you for antisocial behaviour

-- you are being harassed by a private landlord or they are threatening to evict you illegally
+- a private landlord is harassing you or threatening to evict you illegally

 - you are appealing a tribunal decision about your benefit entitlement